AuroraMaster/react-native-ohos-library/en/react-native-skia.md

 To use this repository, you need to use the correct React-Native and RNOH versions.
 In addition, you need to use DevEco Studio and the ROM on your phone.

+Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/react-native-skia Releases](https://github.com/react-native-oh-library/react-native-skia/releases)

 [!TIP] [skia Official ducoments](https://shopify.github.io/react-native-skia/docs/getting-started/installation)

-[!TIP]Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/react-native-skia Releases](https://github.com/react-native-oh-library/react-native-skia/releases)
+[!TIP] To use this library, you need to configure [@react-native-oh-tpl/react-native-reanimated](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/react-native-reanimated.md)

 ## Components